 That was a constructive discovery for the employee and a good example of what it means to track patterns and see what you can learn from them.
 Productivity, quality, complaints, attendance, deliveries, voice mails, hunger pangs, moods – all these can be tracked as patterns and see if a little bit of analysis will yield a better strategy.
-Have a calendar on which you mark events – a series of events may remain random and unconnected in your memory, but seeing them recorded on your calendar could help you see a pattern.
+Have a calendar on which you mark events – a series of events may remain random and unconnected in your memory, but seeing them recorded on your calendar may help you see a pattern.
 Use color-coding for different categories of events – a pattern of green or red ink may turn into a new understanding and make you look like an analytical genius!
 Take just a few minutes at the end of the month to review your patterns and see what jumps out.

 Start with tracking your own events and seeing your own patterns.
 It’s good practice and feels great when you find a way to make things easier for yourself.

 When tracking the actions of others, be highly considerate and discreet.
 What you intend as a constructive and informative exploration for general benefit may be interpreted by others as pushy and intrusive documentation for the purpose of assigning blame.
 If tracking your colleague’s actions are not part of your job description, you could be violating their rights to a comfortable work environment by paying too much attention to what they do on the job.
-When tracking actions, include everybody who takes those actions, not just one who you think has a problem.
+When tracking actions, track team behavior and include everybody who takes those actions, not just one who you think has a problem.

 When you do find an idea for improvement in your pattern recognition, be smart and let the people generating the pattern have the idea.
 It’s so much easier for them to agree with their idea for self-improvement than for you to sell them on your idea for their improvement – even when it’s the same idea.
 When it’s their idea, they own the result.